crate/crate-howtos/docs/performance/memory.rst

 - CrateDB also uses `Memory mapped files`_ via `Lucene`_.
 This reduces the amount of heap space required and benefits from the file system cache.

-A good starting point for the heap space is 25% of the systems memory.
-However, it shouldn't be set below 1GB and not above 30.5GB, see the limits section below.

 .. rubric:: Table of contents